 When you have a cancer diagnosis, it is normal to feel frightened, sad and worried.
 People who have had cancer often talk about experiencing three feelings: loss of control, unwanted aloneness and loss of hope.

-Here you'll find helpful information, resources and support services to help you when you have a cancer diagnosis.
-The resources, tips and guides listed in this section can help you gain a sense of control as you face decisions about your treatment and care.
+These resources, tips and guides can help you gain a sense of control as you face decisions about your treatment and care.
 We can help you navigate the health care system so you can manage the tests, doctor's appointments, and insurance issues.

 Here at the Cancer Support Community you can find that you are not alone, regain a sense of control, and learn there is always hope.